We, the College of Media and Publishing (CMP) regard each person as unique. We believe in their potential.

-Men and women are entitled to be paid equally without any bias on the grounds of gender.
-This right is set out in the Treaty on the Functioning of the European Union and is enforceable under UK Law.
+Men and women are legally entitled to be paid equally without any bias on the grounds of gender.
 All reasonable steps will be taken to ensure that male and female staff members receive equal pay for the same work and for work rated as equivalent and for work of equal value.

 Discrimination or harassment (whether direct or indirect) on grounds of age, by employers, is prohibited in the areas of recruitment, promotion and training.

 We are committed to equal opportunities for staff members, freelancers, tutors or learners regardless of whether or not they have a disability.
 Any individual who believes that he or she has been unfairly discriminated against for reasons related to their disability can use our Complaints procedure (also see the Enrolment pack or Tutor manual).

 Race & ethnicity